bn-l/thsearch/README.md

 ### Why?

 I have a lot of text documents on my computer in various places (notes, bookmarks, pds, docxs, etc).
-I wanted *one* **blazing fast** ⚡ CLI command that would search just the locations and extensions I specify. thSearch uses a producer consumer multithreaded approach where a single producer thread finds candidate files and passes these off to "consumer" threads which do the content searching.
-It will automatically use an ideal number of threads.
+I wanted *one* **blazing fast** ⚡ CLI command that would search just the locations and extensions I specify (like downloads, documents).

 ### Usage